Shopping is a big part of exploring a new city, and one of my favorite past times.

 Drink and Snack Break: Lockwood Table Café

 The jewel of San Diego gets its name by its unique and breathtaking coastline, but in reality, La Jolla is home to dozens of luxury shops including many fine jewelry stores.
 From amazing diamond-crested designs to high-end watches, to art collections, and clothing, La Jolla is a beautiful area to walk around and shop.
-Two favorites shops include Nothing to Wear, a store with exceptional customer service and the latest trends, as well as Amore Boutique, a high-end boutique featuring Italian fashions.

 Drink and Snack Break: George’s at the Cove – California Modern

 Del Mar is known for popular annual events such as the San Diego County Fair and the Del Mar Racetrack Horse Races, but for the locals who live in and around this area, the events of shopping and great dining are year-round.
 At the Flower Hill Promenade, you can shop for groceries, specialty wines, cosmetics, apparel, and home furnishings.
 Check out Mr. B’s Luminaries for natural, hand-made candles, and Tre Boutique for fashionable finds.

 If you’re heading to L.A. or Orange County from San Diego, make sure to pop into the Carlsbad Premium Outlets for some bargain shopping on top brands.
 From BCBG to Barney’s New York, and Michael Kors, you’ll find items to update your wardrobe for a fraction of regular retail prices.
 Enjoy the ocean breeze, and smell the fresh flowers of the popular Carlsbad Flower Fields, which are situated at the mall’s entrance and open seasonally.

 Drink and Snack Break: Rubio’s Fresh Mexican Grill